akoidan/pychat/README.md

  - Run `yarn run prod`.
 This generates static files in `frotnend/dist` directory.

 ## Desktop app
 Pychat uses websql and built the way so it renders everything possible w/o network.
-You have 2 options:
+You have 3 options:

+### PWA
+This is the simplest one.
+Just open settings page from you user and click "Add to home screen".
+Note that PWA is only available from chrome and chrome android.
+No support for IOS and other browsers.
+But PWA is the most stable from ones below.

 ### Natifier
 Use [nativifier](https://github.com/jiahaog/nativefier#installation) to create a client (replace pychat.org for your server): `npx run nativifier pychat.org`